Chris Gough's Group

 article here )

-We use meteorological towers (left) and ecological methods
+We use meteorological towers and ecological methods to

-to estimate how much carbon forests takes up and releases.
+estimate how much carbon forests and wetlands take up and

-Virginia Commonwealth University is a partner in this
+release, and why.
+VCU is a partner in this research, which

 is supported by the Department

 National Science Foundation.